Health Information Management

 Frequently Asked Questions

-I'm really interested in the HIM program.
+I am interested in the HIM program.
 Are there any exceptions to the application guidelines, processes, or timelines?

-No. Admission is based on completion of the pre-requisites and completed application submission.
+Admission is based on completion of the pre-requisites and completed application submission.
 Applications submitted with missing or sub-par pre-requisites will not be considered.
 All application requirements must be completed on or before the application deadline.
 Applications are available on our Application Information page.
 You may also contact the Health Professions advisors at HIMProgram@lanecc.edu.

 What courses and activities do I need to complete my application?